nimec77/ledger-bridge/vision.md

 - Industry-standard choice for Rust data handling
 - Allows future extensibility (export to JSON, etc.)

-**Manual parsing approach maintained:**
+**Parsing approach flexibility:**
+- You can use serde, combinatorial parsers, or even manually
+- **Main requirement**: Parsers must read data using `std::io::BufRead` or `std::io::Read` traits
+- This is a learning exercise - choose the simplest approach (KISS principle)
-- MT940 and CAMT.053 parsers still implemented manually (string processing)
+- MT940 and CAMT.053 parsers can be implemented manually (string processing)
-- CSV parsing done manually (learning exercise)
+- CSV parsing can be done manually or with helper libraries
 - Serde used only for data structure traits, not for parsing logic

+**Optional parsing libraries (keep it simple):**
+- `csv` crate - Simple CSV parsing with BufRead support (if you prefer not to parse CSV manually)
+- `quick-xml` - Minimal XML parser for CAMT.053 (alternative to manual string parsing)
+- Parser combinators like `nom` or `winnow` - For MT940 format (only if needed for learning)
+- **Remember**: Use only what you need to learn; avoid over-engineering

 **CSV Parsing:**
 - Line-by-line processing using `str::lines()`